← agentwallet.md

 For querying blockchain state, reading contract data, or building analytics dashboards, Alchemy MCP excels at blockchain data queries via MCP with its extensive node network coverage.

-All four are open-source and can be configured simultaneously in Claude Code's MCP settings, so many users combine Coinbase AgentKit MCP for execution with Alchemy MCP or Dune MCP for data intelligence.
+Both are open-source and can be configured simultaneously in Claude Code's MCP settings, so many users combine Coinbase AgentKit MCP for execution with Alchemy MCP for data intelligence.

 Can MCP wallet servers sign transactions or only read?